Install Splunk in single-instance mode¶

 The indexer runs the Splunk engine.
 It reads forwarded data, parses, indexes and stores it as events that contain alert data generated by Wazuh manager sent by the Forwarder instance.

-The forwarder runs on the Wazuh manager and Wazuh API instance, it reads local data and sends it to the indexer.
+The forwarder runs on the Wazuh manager and the Wazuh API instance, it reads local data and sends it to the indexer.

 This documentation will install Splunk using the single-instance deployment schema.
 If you want a more advanced installation, check out the multi-instance deployment schema.